-The main difference between a single hung and a double hung window is how the two operate.
+The main difference between a single hung and a double hung window is how they operate.

 Window Ventilation & Air Circulation

-The second difference is the amount of ventilation and air flow you get from these two windows.
-Double hung windows offer maximum circulation by opening both sashes; cool, fresh air will flow in through the bottom while warm air flows out of the top.
+The next key difference is the ventilation and air flow you can get from these two window types.
+Double hung windows offer maximum circulation when both sashes are open; cool, fresh air will flow in through the bottom while warm air flows out of the top.

 Window Cleaning & Maintenance

-Most double hung windows come with tilt sashes, meaning the upper and lower sashes tilt inward.
+A key advantage to double hung windows is ease of cleaning.
+Double hung windows come with tilt sashes that allow the upper and lower sashes to tilt inward.
 This allows both the interior and exterior glass to be cleaned from inside your home.
 This is especially helpful for second and third floor windows.